 When we were growing up as kids, the world somehow managed to reiterate that the idea of being successful is to have our lives all figured out by a certain age.
-This scheme means marrying someone to start a family, have a high paying job, a big house full of extravagant things, a fancy car and a lavish lifestyle.
-When I became a young adult, reality made it clear that I was (and still am) far away from the things that I thought would be the requirement in order to be considered ‘happy’ as a grown-up person.
+This scheme means marrying someone to start a family, have a high paying job, a big house full of extravagant things, a fancy car, and a lavish lifestyle.
+When I became a young adult, a reality made it clear that I was (and still am) far away from the things that I thought would be the requirement in order to be considered ‘happy’ as a grown-up person.

 “Contentment is a great gain,” my teacher in high school from years ago just told our class.
 He paused right after that sentence with a happy and genuine face.
 He was so calm as he looked at each one of us in the eyes inside that classroom.

 I can’t recall what we were talking about that certain time during that period of Values Education subject.
-You see, I was still a teenager that hates his haircut and was frantically cannot wait to get out of high school, graduate college, start a job and earn all the money in the world for my worldly desires.
+You see, I was still a teenager that hates his haircut and was frantically couldn’t wait to get out of high school, graduate college, start a job and earn all the money in the world for my worldly desires.

 That quote has been somehow tattooed on my mind since that day but I never really understood what it truly meant.
 I was immature and brainwashed by this society.
 Although somewhere in 2019 while sitting on a lazy afternoon watching the 5:30 P.M. sun as it was going down to the horizon, I felt different.